Isaac Newton coloring pages for kids who love apples, gravity, and big ideas in science

 Isaac Newton was one of the greatest scientists and mathematicians in history, famous for discovering the laws of motion and gravity.
 He was born on January 4, 1643, in England, and showed a deep curiosity about the world from a young age.
 One of the most famous stories about Newton tells how he saw an apple fall from a tree and began thinking about why things fall to the ground.
 This led to his groundbreaking ideas about gravity.
 Newton also invented important parts of calculus and made huge discoveries about light and color.
 He published his most famous work, the 'Principia,' in 1687, which changed how people understood science forever.
 Known for his thoughtful face and long, curly hair, Newton's ideas continue to shape the way we learn about the universe.
 He passed away in 1727, but his discoveries still inspire young scientists and dreamers everywhere!

-Isaac Newton in different languages
+How to say Isaac Newton in different languages?

 • English: Isaac Newton